Playground-Monorepo/vscode-platform-specific-sample/README.md

 ### Demo VSCode Extension
-This is forked from https://github.com/microsoft/vscode-platform-specific-sample for testing.........
+This is forked from https://github.com/microsoft/vscode-platform-specific-sample for testing.............

 # VS Code Platform Specific Extension Sample